 - where the child has a brother or sister currently attending the academy at the closing date for applications, with a reasonable expectation that the older child will still be at the academy at the time the younger child is admitted.
 The final year for this purpose will be Year 13 or Year 11 if the sibling is not staying on to the Sixth Form.

-- where the child attends one of the following partner primary schools: Ashingdon Primary Academy, Hockley Primary School, Plumberow Primary Academy or Westerings Primary Academy
+- where the child attends one of the following partner primary schools: Ashingdon Primary Academy, Hockley Primary Academy, Plumberow Primary Academy or Westerings Primary Academy

 - children of staff in either or both of the following circumstances:

 - where the member of staff has been employed at the academy for two or more years at the time at which the application for admission to the academy is made and/or

 - the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage

 - by proximity of the child's home as the crow flies to the academy, with those living nearer being accorded the higher priority.
 This principle will also be used as a tie-breaker when the planned admissions number is reached within one of the earlier criteria.
 In the event of a tie-break for the distance criteria, names will be drawn out of a hat.